sagar0698/MySQL-Projects/README.md

 The school assignments are:
 Creating and filling up a company database
 An Art Show Database
-Using C++ to print records from the Database, access any record based on attribute values, and sort a report.
+Using C++ to print records from the Database, access any record based on attribute values, and to sort a report